Don't vote for BJP, SAD, Cong else Punjab will drown in drugs again: Kejriwal

 During his address, Kejriwal acknowledged the contribution of village defence committees in the government's fight against drugs.

+"You must go to every family in every village and tell them who pushed Punjab into drugs -- Akali Dal, BJP and Congress.
+When these parties were in power, every family in Punjab was affected by drugs.
+They destroyed the youth, the families, and the future of Punjab," Kejriwal alleged.

-He urged villagers to avoid voting for these parties, warning that doing so could lead to Punjab "drowning" in drugs once again.
+He urged people to avoid voting for these parties, warning that doing so could lead to Punjab "drowning" in drugs once again.
+You must go to every household and tell them not to vote for these parties even by mistake, otherwise Punjab will again sink into drugs, he said.

 Kejriwal highlighted that for the first time, a government is taking serious steps against drug smugglers, including imprisoning them, demolishing their homes, and seizing their properties.